L.J. Jenkins

-L.J.
-Jenkins (born July 17, 1987) is an American former professional rodeo cowboy who specialized in bull riding.
-He competed in the Professional Bull Riders (PBR) and the Professional Rodeo Cowboys Association (PRCA) circuits.
+Larry Dean "L.J."
+Jenkins Jr. (born July 17, 1987) is an American former professional rodeo cowboy who specialized in bull riding.
+He competed in the Professional Bull Riders (PBR) and Professional Rodeo Cowboys Association (PRCA) circuits.

-Jenkins is one of only three bull riders in history (the other two being Ty Murray and Ted Nuce) to win both the PBR World Finals and the National Finals Rodeo (NFR).
+Jenkins is one of only four bull riders in history (the other three being Ted Nuce, Ty Murray and Sage Kimzey) to win both the PBR World Finals and the National Finals Rodeo (NFR).

 Background

-L.J.
-Jenkins was born on July 17, 1987, in Springfield, Missouri.
+Jenkins was born on July 17, 1987, on his father's ranch in Strafford, Missouri.
+He grew up in Highlandville and the Springfield area.
 He is 5 feet, 10 inches tall, and weighed 170 pounds while competing.
+His nickname is the initials of his first and last names.

 During his early career, Jenkins lived in Texico, New Mexico, where he attended Texico High School.

 Career

-Jenkins qualified for the PBR World Finals 11 consecutive times (2005 to 2015).
-Jenkins won the PBR World Finals event in 2006.
+Jenkins qualified for the PBR World Finals 11 consecutive times (2005 to 2015) and won the PBR World Finals event in 2006.
 He competed briefly in the Championship Bull Riding (CBR) tour from 2004 to 2005 and qualified for the CBR World Finals in 2004.
-He also competed briefly on the PRCA circuit from 2009 to 2012 and qualified for the PRCA's NFR in 2011 where he won the average title in the bull riding.
+He also competed briefly on the PRCA circuit from 2009 to 2012 and qualified for the PRCA's National Finals Rodeo in 2011 where he won the average title in the bull riding.